-- 1. From the list of dedicated items provided by the licensee, the inspector should select for review other dedication packages having similar applications and critical characteristics as the CGI(s) that resulted in the identified failures. - 2.
+- 1. From the list of dedicated items provided by the dedicating entity, the inspector should select for review other dedication packages having similar applications and critical characteristics as the CGI(s) that resulted in the identified failures. - 2.
 Request that the dedicating entity compile a complete package of all the procurement and dedication records for each item.
-Typical contents of a dedication package are described in Appendix C of this inspection procedure.
-Review the dedication packages as described in Appendix B of this inspection procedure.
+Typical contents of a dedication package are described in appendix B of this inspection procedure.
+Review the dedication packages as described in appendix A of this inspection procedure.